 Ponyboy went into depression after just witnessing the deaths of his two close friends – Johnny and Dally.
-He has had a hard time accepting reality, starting he is suffering from Post-traumatic Stress Disorder and attempts to repress his memories.
+He has had a hard time accepting reality, starting he is suffering from Post-traumatic Stress Disorder and attempting to repress his memories.
 This made him assume responsibility for Bob Sheldon’s death.

 What does Ponyboy do after Darry hits him?

-Darry the elder brother Ponyboy was very angry with him when ponyboy came home around 2 am.
+Darry the elder brother of Ponyboy was very angry with him when ponyboy came home around 2 am.
 They argue and Darry slaps him for staying out so late.
 This action angered the ponyboy that he leaves their house in a fury and goes to meet his friend Johnny in the lot where greasers hang out.

 Why was Dally upset when Johnny told him to leave Cherry alone?

 Dally is a member of the greasers who was tough and someone that Johnny admires a lot.
 When Johnny and ponyboy went to the movies and befriended the Socs girls, dally came there and started disturbing the girls.
 He put his legs on Chery’s chair and tried telling her things but she wasn’t interested.
 Johnny told him to stop disturbing her and this upset him.
 As ponyboy remarked.
 “You just didn’t tell Dally Winston what to do.”